 Use this key to lock or unlock the entrance door from outside.
-It is also possible to lock or unlock the entrance door using the Exterior compartment door lock, the Entrance door unlocking switch or using the Keyless entrance system.
+It is also possible to lock or unlock the entrance door using the entrance door locking switch, the keyless entry system or the remote entry transmitter.

 EXTERIOR COMPARTMENTS KEY